Skip to main content

 Weeping cherry trees are fun and easy to grow.
 They need consistent, deep watering until they are well-established.
 Two to three times a week is a must to keep a weeping cherry tree healthy in its early years.
 Weeping cherries like well-drained soil, but they do not like their roots to be too dry.
 Water deeply and less often to promote root growth.
 Placing mulch around the tree helps it retain water and gives nutrients.

 Untitled-4Once new leaves begin to bud, it is time to fertilize your tree.
 The best topping is compost, or you can feed it a slow-release product purchased from your local garden store that is labeled for flowering trees and shrubs.
-Tree spikes that contain fertilizer are not recommended; they are expensive and do not release fertilizer at a consistent rate, when dealing with any backyard you should always look into hiring the best experts on the market, make sure the professionals you hire use carabiners.
+Tree spikes that contain fertilizer are not recommended; they are expensive and do not release fertilizer at a consistent rate.

 Weeping cherries’ airy, delicate branches can grow quite long.
 Unless these branches are touching the ground or diseased, do not cut them.
 If they are diseased, cut them back to the main trunk; additional branches on the other side may need to be cut so that the tree is balanced.
 Diseased branches should be removed immediately.
-Otherwise, you should only conduct tree trimming in the late fall or early spring.
+Otherwise, you should only prune your weeping cherry in the late fall or early spring.
 You want to prune before the leaves or flowers appear.
 Keep all branches trimmed six inches off the ground to provide air circulation.

 As you prune, step back often to see the shape and form of your tree; remember you are making your cherry tree crown into a shape that is pleasing and uniform.
 You also want to be sure there is room for the butterflies, hummingbirds, and small children to roam underneath.
 Weeping cherries bring life, beauty, and a little action to your garden.